cerbos/tutorial/src/02-running-locally/README.md

 ## Container

 If you have Docker you can simply use the published images.
-You will need to mount the folder created in the above into the container for it to be able to read the policies:
+You need to mount the folder created in the preceeding step into the container for it to be able to read the policies:

 ```sh
 docker run --rm --name cerbos -t -v /tutorial:/tutorial -p 3592:3592 ghcr.io/cerbos/cerbos:latest server --config=/tutorial/config/conf.yaml